emasche/London-Fire-Brigade-Incident-Call-Analysis-Jan-Apr-2017-SQL-Tableau/README.md

 ORDER BY
 avg_attendance_time
 ```

 ![Avg first pump attendance time by station](SQL-screenshots/avg-time-first-pump-by-station15.png)

-Battersea had the quickest average response (), while Staines was the slowest() — although Staines had only one recorded intervention in the dataset.
+Battersea had the quickest average response time (263 s ≈ 4.38 min), followed by Lewisham (264 s ≈ 4.4 min), while Staines was the slowest (728 s ≈ 12.13 min) — although Staines had only one recorded intervention in the dataset.

 ### 5.5 Identifying Outliers in First Pump Response Times